ouravantgarde/red-rainbow/competitors.md

 Joyous will become a deadly threat the second they land an attack.
 At level one aggression, they will move faster and gain the ability to %%pa**Dash**++%, boosting in any strafe direction.
 All their abilities can be used while moving.
 They may frequently use %%at**Gutsling**++%, bending over backwards slightly to open their abdomen to predictively fire out their guts in a reeling line for 40 normal damage.
 Getting hit by this heals Joyous for 500 health and pulls you towards it a bit.
 They can also vent %%at**Steam**++% via one of their external hearts, creating a constant stream of 50 light DPS boiling blood for a few seconds in-front of it for 3 seconds, applying a stack of **???** for every second exposed.

 With four stacks of **???**, Joyous will begin diving Avnlyla, still attempting ranged circling attacks but also frequently and relentlessly chasing her.
 It will occasionally %%pa**Leap**++% directly towards the player, or %%pa**Glide**++% to extend any dash or leap.
 It now uses special melee attacks, such as %%at**Slash**++%, quickly and consecutively dealing 30 normal damage while trying to stay close.
-It can also %%at**Grapple**++%%, boosting into the air and pulling you upwards with it for 20 normal damage, applying a light air control reducing snare and immediately attempting to enter another attack.
+It can also %%at**Grapple**++%, boosting into the air and pulling you upwards with it for 20 normal damage, applying a light air control reducing snare and immediately attempting to enter another attack.

-At 8 stacks of **???**, it will become even faster in its attacks, and unlock %%at**Spine Throttle**++++%%, where it will attempt to bite Avnlyla after using Grapple or Glide, or if Avnlyla is below 30 health.
+At 8 stacks of **???**, it will become even faster in its attacks, and unlock %%at**Spine Throttle**++%, where it will attempt to bite Avnlyla after using Grapple or Glide, or if Avnlyla is below 30 health.
 It does 40 heavy damage and applies a light stun snare.

-Joyous are also dangerously %%pa**Masochistic**++%%, and react intensely to being damaged.
+Joyous are also dangerously %%pa**Masochistic**++%, and react intensely to being damaged.
 They dive more frequently at lower health.
 Their 2 external hearts will also beat faster as they take damage, start beating rapidly at 700 damage taken, and will regenerate every 15 seconds or if they land Gutsling.
 Once you hear them beating fast, it can use %%at**Cardiac Arrest**++% to buff its attacks with a 40 normal damage explosion.
 Up close, it may rip off one of it's external hearts and hit you with it.
 From afar, one of its hearts may be dragged inside through its viscera and sent as a payload for Gutsling, exploding on impact or being dropped and exploding after a second if Gutsling misses.

 Furthermore, breaks have no affect on Joyous besides causing them to stand still to adjust themselves.
 Breaking any limbs or any massive impacts will instead cause Joyous to immediately enter Cardiac Arrest and use %%at**Pain Beam**++%, a deadly laser slash originating from it's right (lack-of)eye that attempts to slightly follow the player.
 Pain Beam deals 70 heavy DPS and applies the %%db**Mindbreak**++% debuff, disabling Avnlyla's spells and attacking for it's duration.